qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 Creating a new SpatiaLite layer
 -------------------------------

-To create a new SpatiaLite layer for editing, choose :menuselection:`New -->`
-|newSpatiaLiteLayer| :menuselection:`New SpatiaLite Layer...` from the
+To create a new SpatiaLite layer for editing, choose :menuselection:`Create Layer -->` |newSpatiaLiteLayer| :menuselection:`New SpatiaLite Layer...` from the :menuselection:`Layer` menu or select it from the :guilabel:`Data Source Manager` toolbar.
-:menuselection:`Layer` menu.
 The :guilabel:`New SpatiaLite Layer` dialog will be displayed as shown in Figure_create_spatialite_.

 .. _figure_create_spatialite: